schonewillejacob/csv_searcher/README.md

 ### To explore futher, clone this repo.
 'build.bat': Creates '\CSVSearchTool.exe' w/ pyinstaller.
+Assets folder: Has some csv files that you can import to the tool to try.
 'dependencies.bat': Not compiling?
 This will download packages using pip:
 - PyQt5
 - matplotlib